* Find pdf files of Orders of Worship at the bottom of this page.

 Holy, holy, holy Lord, God of power and might, heaven and earth are full of your glory.
 Hosanna in the highest.
 Blessed is the one who comes in the name of the Lord.
 Hosanna in the highest.

 Holy are you, and blessed is your Son Jesus Christ.
 Your Spirit anointed him to preach good news to the poor, to proclaim release to the captives and recovering of sight to the blind, to set at liberty those who are oppressed, and to announce that the time had come when you would save your people.
-He healed the sick, fed the hungry, and ate with sinners.
 By the baptism of his suffering, death, and resurrection you gave birth to your Church, delivered us from slavery to sin and death, and made with us a new covenant by water and the Spirit.
-At his ascension you exalted him to sit and reign with you at your right hand.

 On the night in which he gave himself up for us, he took bread, gave thanks to you, broke the bread, gave it to the disciples, and said: “Take, eat; this is my body which is given for you.
 Do this in remembrance of me.”